 Picture this: does an oil marketing company need to own an oil field to sell fuel or should a supermarket grow maize for it to sell mealie meal?

 Generation, transmission, distribution and supply make up the four main segments of any power sector value chain, and a player can operate in one or more of the segments.
 One need not necessarily operate in all segments of the chain.
-One can exclusively generate power as a power producer while another can operate as a transmission and distribution network, as in the case of CEC and North Western Energy Corporation.
+One can exclusively generate power as a power producer while another can operate as a transmission and distribution network.
 Each segment of the value chain requires capital investment, and specific expertise to build and operate the infrastructure while contributing to the whole power sector and its growth.

 The modern electricity industry is tending towards utilities operating as separate entities in the various segments rather than as vertically integrated entities undertaking generation, transmission, distribution and supply.
 You see this in the developed economies of the world where it has almost achieved perfection.
 Closer to home in Zimbabwe, Malawi and Angola the power sector is partially unbundled to varying extents with generation on its own.
-In South Africa, a similar but more far-reaching process has begun and is projected to be completed in the next three years.
-With the examples of CEC, North Western Energy, Maamba, Lunsemfwa, Ndola Energy and many others in the making, one can only delay an inevitable process for that is how modern power systems are organised.
-The term middleman does not exist in the electricity value chain.
+In South Africa, a similar but more far-reaching process has begun, while Nigeria has undertaken a more extensive process.
+With a sound understanding of how power systems are organised, the term middleman does not exist in the electricity value chain.
 At each stage, value is being added.
-CEC uses its infrastructure and adds value to the power it supplies its customers, ensuring it is fit for the customers’ requirements (delivered at the right voltage), for which it must be rightly compensated.
+CEC uses its infrastructure to service various users and adds value to the power it supplies its customers, ensuring it is fit for the customers’ requirements (delivered at the right voltage), as well as providing fail-safe power through its emergency plant, for which it must be rightly compensated.